PreciousChicken/openzeppelin-erc20-using-ethers-truffle-and-react/readme.md

-# OpenZeppelin ERC20's using Ethers, Truffle and React
+# PreciousChickenToken: A guided example of OpenZeppelin's ERC20 using Ethers, Truffle and React

-Demonstration of above technologies for PreciousChicken blog.
+This repository is intended to accompany the [guided example of OpenZeppelin's ERC20 using Ethers, Truffle and React](https://www.preciouschicken.com/blog/posts/openzeppelin-erc20-using-ethers-truffle-and-react/).